Haitham-7/SAM/README.md

 ## Contributing

-I'll try to maintain it if I can, but don't get your hopes up, your best bit is to fork and edit yourself :) Have Fun!
+I'll try to maintain it if I can, but don't get your hopes up.
+Your best option is to fork and edit yourself.
+Have Fun!

 ## License